 If you want to travel on a motorbike, you should know that not all Southeast Asian countries will allow this.
 Only Vietnam, Laos, and Cambodia is where motorbiking is a “thing”, even so, you will more or less be driving without a legal permit.
 Between these three countries, there is a big chance that you can bring your motorbike between borders.

-Thailand, especially in Chiang Mai, motorbiking is illegal unless you have an international driver's license that has been converted into a Thai driving license.
-Singapore is definitely a no go, while Philippines, Myanmar, and Malaysia, are sort of so-so.
+Thailand, especially in Chiang Mai, motorbiking is illegal unless you have an international driver’s license that has been converted into a Thai driving license.
+Singapore is definitely a no go, while the Philippines, Myanmar, and Malaysia, are sort of so-so.

 Language Barrier in Southeast Asia